-Analgesics since their inception in sixteenth century have played an important role in providing symptomatic relief to the patient.
-Along with working on pain reduction, researchers have observed them to work on providing anxiolytic and sedative effect on the patient.
+Analgesics since their inception in the sixteenth century have played an important role in providing symptomatic relief to the patient.
+Along with working on pain reduction, researchers have observed their work on providing anxiolytic and sedative effects on the patient.
 But with the relief is associated the risk of getting used to or misusing the medication resulting in severe complications.
-The risk is more so in case of opoids owing to their effect on the reward centers of the brain.
+The risk is more so in the case of opioids owing to their effect on the reward centers of the brain.

 Pathophysiology of opioid receptors

-The problem is especially evident in Mu-opioid receptors that along with targetting analgesic effect are responsible for induction of tolerance and other adverse reactions like addiction and dependence.
-Other relatively harmless opioid receptors ( DOP, KOR, NOP) are not as effective as MOPs in analgesic effectivity; making it a tricky area to enter regarding pain relief without long term effect on patient’s health with safety.
+The problem is especially evident in Mu-opioid receptors that along with targetting analgesic effects are responsible for the induction of tolerance and other adverse reactions like addiction and dependence.
+Other relatively harmless opioid receptors ( DOP, KOR, NOP) are not as effective as MOPs in analgesic effectivity; making it a tricky area to enter regarding pain relief without long-term effects on patient’s health with safety.

 Let’s understand in brief about Tapentadole and Oxycodone before proceeding with their safety parameters.

 Introduced in 1980 by a German pharmaceutical company, Tapentadol belongs to the benzenoid group of medications with a dual mode of action as its prominent characteristic.
 Tapentadol is unlike other opioids, not a pro-drug making it a useful option for patients not responding to opioids with the pro-drug features as prima-basic.
 It is regarded as a moderately strong opioid with potency in between that of Tramadol and Morphine ( opoids) and efficacy similar to Oxycodone analgesic.